 8 best HR tips for managers in the event of changes

 Operating a business means adapting to both external and internal changes.
-For the sole proprietor, it might be no big deal, but with a larger number of employees, it becomes increasingly important to be careful in the change work.
+For the sole proprietor, it might be no big deal, but with many employees, it becomes increasingly important to be careful during turbulent times at work.
 In this article, we provide you HR tips from our experts to take home as a manager when you are going to inform your employees of a major change or take up something difficult or emotionally charged.

 1. Your own attitude to the change

-Perhaps most important of all is that you as the manager have understood why the change is being made.
-The company has made a decision based on commercial reasoning, and where you as a manager have to be able to distinguish between role and person.
+Perhaps most important of all is that you as the manager have understood why the change is happening.
+The company has made a decision based on commercial reasoning, and where you as a manager need be able to distinguish between your role and you as a person.
 Your role sometimes includes providing negative information to individuals, and you do this in your capacity as a manager.
-You as a person may have other thoughts on the decision made, but it is important that this kind of reasoning does not come forward in your dialogue with the employee.
+On a personal level, you may have other thoughts on the decision being made. however, it is important that this kind of reasoning does not come forward in your dialogue with the employee.

 2. Set aside enough time